oscarlopez1616/best-route-generator/README.md

 the root directory for the BestRouteGenerator application is in BoundedContext/BestRouteGenerator/

+to execute this code it's needed to have docker and docker-compose in your machine (this code has been tested with docker 19.03.8 and docker-compose 1.27.4)

 ## To execute the application follow the next steps
 `cd etc/devTools/docker`